A photo of a university center in the U.S.

 In addition to research-only grants, it is also possible to award grants that include a limited amount of teaching, up to 2 hrs/week.
 The research project carried out in the U.S. must begin with the ASLA-Fulbright grant.
 The grant will not be awarded to a project the scholar has already started in the U.S.

 Some of the ASLA-Fulbright Research Grants for Junior Scholars are co-funded by the Fulbright Finland Foundation and the applicant’s home university (see the list of universities participating in the cost-share program).
-You can apply for the grant even if your university does not participate in the cost-share program.
+Since there is a limited amount of funding available, cost-sharing with the applicant’s home university can play an important role and priority may be given to applicants, who have secured their home university’s support and cost-share for the project.
+However, the home institution's ability to cost-share is not a requirement for applying for the grant.

 Some applications submitted to this program may also be automatically considered for the following award categories: